dustinpfister/blog_posts/_posts/canvas-example-grid-defense.md

 ## 6 - Conclusion

 So for now this canvas example of a basic defense game works okay, but there is much more to be done before this really starts to feel like a game.
 For example I would want to have it so the player can build some defense structures rather than just having it so the player clicks on the incoming enemy objects.
 I would also want to add some kind of in game money system for this also.
 Then of course there is a whole lot more work to do when it comes to skinning the display objects and so forth.
 Still for one of my canvas example posts I do aim to keep things simple, and the basic idea that I had in mind is there.

+The way that I went about starting this example is not at all how I would go about making a project like this now.
+These days I seem to be more interesting in avoiding the use of a Class as a way to create a Grid as well as a collection of objects in the grid.
+If I where to start over I would make an object pool modules that would be used to create a pool of objects for enemies.
+However if I do continue working on this example I think that I will just do some refactoring with what I have so far rather than start over.